Cindy and Barrett with RV in Montrose

 A row of different types of RVs

-If you’re wavering between a big RV life setup or van life, check out my article comparing the two options here.
+👉 If you’re wavering between a big RV life setup or van life, check out my article comparing both options here.

 13. Why did you choose to live out of a fifth wheel RV specifically?
 And how did you know that was the right type of RV for you?